Can I Sue My Landlord Over Bed Bugs? (The Definitive Guide)

 This brings us to the question…

-Can I Sue My Landlord for a Bed Bug Infestation?
+Can I Sue My Landlord Over Bed Bugs?

-To reiterate, if the situation is right and the proper evidence is gathered you can sue your landlord for a bed bug infestation.
+The answer is yes.
+If the situation is right and the proper evidence is gathered you can sue your landlord for a bed bug infestation.
 The base case scenario is if the landlord has showed negligence.

 In this case you can sue your landlord for both monetary and non-monetary damages sustained.